serranolabs-io/serranolabs.io-site/docs/work-is-play.md

 Although as an adult you've seen that tree, as an adult you might not look at that tree.
 Stay curious like a child.
 Everything you see has everything about it you've never imagined before.

-As adults we lose that inquisitiveness.
-We learn at a l